-Born near Clinton Missouri on May 10, 1844, Reavis came from humble beginnings.
-When the civil war broke out, he enlisted with the Confederacy.
+Born near Clinton, Missouri, on May 10, 1844, Reavis came from humble beginnings.
+When the Civil War broke out, he enlisted with the Confederacy.
 It was there he learned that he had a remarkable talent for forging his commanding officer’s signature and developed a cottage industry falsifying passes for his fellow soldiers.
-When he tired of serving in the Army of Northern Virginia, he simply wrote himself a pass under the pretense of getting married, and surrendered to the Union, where he served as an artilleryman.
+When he tired of serving in the Army of Northern Virginia, he simply wrote himself a pass under the pretense of getting married and surrendered to the Union, where he then served as an artilleryman.

-Willing claimed he had acquired the deed from a man named Miguel Peralta in 1864, for the sum of twenty thousand dollars in gold dust and mining supplies.
-Having no suitable writing utensils, the transaction was recorded with pencil on a greasy piece of camp paper and witnessed by several other prospectors.
-It wasn’t until 1867 in the town of Prescott, that Willing officially documented the transaction.
-Being short on cash, he offered to sell half his claim to a shop owner, suggesting they could make a fortune selling claims back to their owners.
+Willing claimed that he had acquired the deed from a man named Miguel Peralta in 1864 for the sum of twenty thousand dollars in gold dust and mining supplies.
+Having no suitable writing utensils, the transaction was recorded in pencil on a greasy piece of camp paper and witnessed by several other prospectors.
+It wasn’t until 1867, in the town of Prescott, Arizona, that Willing officially documented the transaction.
+Being short on cash, he offered to sell half his claim to a shop owner, suggesting they could make a fortune selling the claims back to their owners.
 As one might imagine, this did not go over well in the mining community and Willing was forced to flee town the next day.

-In 1871 Willing is introduced to Reavis and together with William Gitt, a “specialist” in Spanish land grants they begin to conspire.
+In 1871, Willing was introduced to Reavis and, together with William Gitt, a “specialist” in Spanish land grants, they begin to conspire.
 The original grant appears to have been a legitimate claim, though not a very strong one.
-Known as a “floater” the claim did not specify exact boundaries.
-Such claims were easily refuted thus, they would need to find additional documentation to strengthen the claim.
+Known as a “floater,” the claim did not specify exact boundaries.
+Such claims were easily refuted, thus they would need to find additional documentation to strengthen the claim.
 This was apparently accomplished by Gitt who managed to “recover” a letter dated 1853 and signed by Mexican President Antonio Lopez de Santa Anna.

 Upon arrival in Prescott in March of 1874, Reavis received two letters.
 The first was from Willing, informing him that he had filed their claim.
-The second was letter informing him of his partners death.
-Willing had been in town little more than a day.
-Long enough to file his documentation with the court and die of “strange and unwitnessed circumstances.”
+The second was a letter informing him of his partners death.
+Willing had been in town for little more than a day.
+Long enough to file his documentation with the court before dying of “strange and unwitnessed circumstances.”